Shobhan-Patra/api-gateway-limiter/README.md

 ## Configuration
 The rate limit parameters for each algorithm can be configured in `config/constants.js`.\
-You can adjust parameteres such as:
+You can adjust parameters such as:
 - Window Size (for fixed and sliding window)
 - Max Requests (per time period)
 - Bucket Size and Token generation/leak rate (for token bucket and leaky bucket)

 ## Tech Stack
-Runtime: Node.js (Express)
+- Runtime: Node.js (Express)
-Store: Redis
+- Store: Redis
-Proxy: http-proxy-middleware
+- Proxy: http-proxy-middleware
-No external library is used to implement rate limiting algorithms
+- No external library is used to implement rate limiting algorithms

 ## The algorithms
-1. Fixed Window:\
+1. Fixed Window:
     Fixed window rate limiting algorithm works by dividing time into equal sized partitions or windows.
     Each window will have a fixed max number of allowed tokens in it.
     If the number of incoming requests exceed the maximum allowed requests then it blocks/discards the surplus requests.\
     The major drawback of fixed window algorithm is it can't stop bursts of request at the edge of the window\
     Suppose window start = 0 and window end = 10 and the next window starts from 10 and maxAllowedRequests = 5\
-    Now when 5 requests come at time = 9 and 5 more requests come at the time = 11, these requests are allowed in their windows but actually there were 10 requests in the span of 3 seconds which is not a good thing for the backend as it allows requests burst at edges of the window to pass
+    Now when 5 requests come at time = 9 and 5 more requests come at the time = 11, these requests are allowed in their windows but actually there were 10 requests in the span of 3 seconds which is not a good thing for the backend as it allows requests burst at edges of the window to pass.

-2. Sliding Window:\
+2. Sliding Window:
    Sliding window rate limiting algorithm improves upon the fixed window approach by considering a moving time window instead of fixed partitions.
    It keeps track of request timestamps and counts how many requests occurred in the last N seconds.
    If the number of requests in the sliding window exceeds the maximum allowed limit, further requests are blocked or discarded.